Sanchochx/coffee_bros/context/user_stories/README.md

-# Sancho Bros - User Stories
+# Coffee Bros - User Stories

-This directory contains all 72 user stories for the Sancho Bros game project, organized by epic.
+This directory contains all 72 user stories for the Coffee Bros game project, organized by epic.

 ## Epic Structure